 When the ACA was first implemented, you could be subject to a federal tax penalty if you weren't covered by a health plan that met or exceeded the ACA’s minimum essential coverage requirements.
-The federal tax penalty no longer applies as of January 1, 2019.
+The federal tax penalty no longer applies.
 However, state penalties may still apply in some states.
 Check with a tax advisor in your state for more information.

 If you are subject to a state penalty, different kinds of exemptions may apply to your situation: income-related, health coverage-related, group-related, hardship-related and more.
 If you believe you may be eligible for an exemption, you can learn more at Healthcare.gov about fees and exemptions.